MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 ### [Application Gateway Ingress Controller](#tab/agic)

-The [Application Gateway Ingress Controller (AGIC)](/azure/application-gateway/ingress-controller-overview) is a Kubernetes application, which makes it possible for [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service/) customers to leverage Azure's native [Application Gateway](https://azure.microsoft.com/services/application-gateway/) L7 load-balancer to expose cloud software to the Internet.
-AGIC monitors the Kubernetes cluster it's hosted on and continuously updates an Application Gateway, so that selected services are exposed to the Internet.
+The [Application Gateway Ingress Controller (AGIC)](/azure/application-gateway/ingress-controller-overview) is a Kubernetes application, so you can leverage Azure's native [Application Gateway](https://azure.microsoft.com/services/application-gateway/) L7 load-balancer to expose cloud software to the Internet for your [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service/) workloads.
+AGIC monitors the Kubernetes cluster it's hosted on and continuously updates an Application Gateway so that selected services are exposed to the Internet.

 :::image type="content" source="media/eks-web-rearchitect/application-gateway-ingress-controller-aks-http.png" alt-text="Architecture diagram of the solution based on Azure Application Gateway Ingress Controller.":::